danielshort3/Chatbot-LoRA-RAG/README.md

 make test    # run pytest
 ```

+A GitHub Actions workflow runs the same checks on every push and pull request.

 ## License

 This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+See [LICENSE](LICENSE) for
+more information.